-Lectures will be livestreamed and recorded.
-(If you speak aloud in class or sit in in the front row, you will appear on the recording.)
-While I will be posting lecture slides after class, these are NOT a substitute for lecture, and exams will contain some amount of content only provided in lecture.
-I will number our lecture slides so that you can take notes corresponding to each slide during lecture.
+Lectures will be recorded and posted after class.
+While lecture slides will be posted after class, these are NOT a substitute for lecture, and exams will contain some amount of content only provided in lecture.
+Lecture slides are numbered so that you can take notes corresponding to each slide during lecture.